gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 To ensure that `teleport` package removal does not interfere with `teleport-updater`, package removal will run `apt purge` (or `yum` equivalent) while ensuring that `/etc/teleport.yaml` and `/var/lib/teleport` are not purged.
 Failure to do this could result in `/etc/teleport.yaml` being removed when an operator runs `apt purge` at a later date.

+To ensure that `teleport` package removal does not lead to a hard restart of Teleport, the updater will ensure that the package is removed without triggering needrestart or similar services.

 To ensure that backups are consistent, the updater will use the [SQLite backup API](https://www.sqlite.org/backup.html) to perform the backup.